 Barracuda Email Security Service provides site-to-site encryption for your messages.
-Barracuda Spam Firewall uses SMTP over TLS and AES with 256-bit keys to encrypt outbound email.
-Exceed Consulting configures rules and tags within the Barracuda Spam Firewall to review your email for sensitive terms and pre-configured tags.
-Today’s tip will explain how to tag an email for encryption with the Barracuda Email Security Service as provided by Exceed Consulting.
+Exceed Consulting makes the process easy by configuring rules and tags within the Barracuda Spam Firewall to review your email for sensitive terms.
+The Barracuda Spam Firewall uses SMTP over TLS and AES with 256-bit keys encryption to protect outbound email.
+Today’s tip will explain how to tag an email for encryption with the Barracuda Email Security Service provided by Exceed Consulting.

-For ease of use, we recommend making a copy of your normal signature and placing the tag below your signature in the new signature.
+We recommend making a copy of your primary signature and placing the tag below your signature in the new signature for ease of use.